 This inner and outer journey from fear to love is the challenge of our lives.
 With practice, we come to see and accept what is best set aside and what is best focused on and honed.
 This seeing and accepting, along with the actions that flow from this, is obedience.
 On this journey, this pilgrimage, we grow in this obedience that is a response-ability maturing in kindness, compassion, other-centredness – that is, in the God-life that is love.
 As this happens, life here and now becomes everlasting.

-On this journey into love we are easily waylaid.
+On this journey into love, we are easily waylaid.
 The road is indeed narrow.
 It happens time and time again, and that’s ok.
 Being waylaid is part of the journey.
 Being waylaid as a way of life, however, is egocentricity.
 In so many ways this egocentricity is obedience to fear.
 It is as if there is, in our humanity, an essential dynamic of obedience that must be played out; with it we can grow in obedience to love, or to fear.
 In reality, we do both.
 However, dying to fear and rising to love means that a meditating community will be waylaid less often and consistently have obedience being realigned into the heart of love.

 All communities have a common routine that invites obedience.
 This routine is a part of the bigger picture that we commit to.
 This commitment is about growing in other-centredness, to a way of being in life that is bigger than just me meeting my own needs by myself.
 This practice feels like risk.
 Maturing in love asks us to let go and participate in the bigger picture more and more.
-At Meditatio House such things as the arrival of guests, the pattern of prayer and meditation, regular meals together, daily chores, common social activities, things happening that require immediate attention – all this and more is part of the bigger picture.
+Such things as the arrival of guests, the pattern of prayer and meditation, regular meals together, daily chores, common social activities, things happening that require immediate attention – all this and more is part of the bigger picture.